lyntco/lyntco.github.io/_tabs/about.md

 I guess the earliest things before this I can remember is drawing bad Sailor Moon drawings and Disney and sending it in to Saturday Disney hoping they'd show it on TV.
 And home karaoke with my family!

 I enjoy a lot of different things and I will probably write about more than just Game Dev here.
+I'll post mostly process entries - me writing as I figure stuff out, and then if I get good enough and people ask questions I will add tutorials.

 Also, I'm married to [Cooptayto](https://scoutski.github.io/){:target="_blank"}, you can check out his blog on the Ultimate Indie program blog there too.